 We've been fostering Greyhounds for Greyhound Rescue in Cumbria since July 2004.
-Having fostered over 330 dogs we are known as the 'South Lakes' branch of the Retired Greyhound Trust (RGT).
+Having fostered in excess of 350 dogs we are known as the 'South Lakes' branch of the Retired Greyhound Trust (RGT).
 Bed and breakfast at Beech Hill House has been specially designed to accommodate our guests and their dogs along with our Greyhounds.

 Being Greyhound owners for many years and very passionate about these beautiful animals we, and our Greyhounds love to welcome Greyhound guests.
-Our dogs love it when other Greyhounds come to stay and the village pub just 50 yards along the road is dog friendly where ours are regular visitors.
+Our dogs love it when other Greyhounds come to stay.

 It's definitely a ‘Dogs Life' at Beech Hill House so there's no excuse not to holiday without bringing your Greyhound with you.

 With being situated 8 minutes from the M6 J36 just off the A590 at Witherslack in an unspoilt corner of the Lake District National Park we have walks from the front door and with being in the South Lakes, which is a fabulous dog friendly place to holiday there is the entire Lake District and South Lakes Furness Peninsulas to explore along with the Yorkshire Dales and even North Lancashire with all their associated mountains, hills, fells and beaches.

 We welcome both large and small dogs, one or more, and provide a dog bed (if one is required), a throw for your bed for our four legged guests who refuse to believe that their bed is the one on the floor! a raised feeding stand with bowls and a 'Goodie' basket with a few essentials such as towels, poop bags, spoon and can lid along with some treats to welcome them.